-The Ho’okele ocean surface conditions to determine the location of reefs, shallow rocks, currents and other hazards that might threaten the canoe while on a costal voyage.
+The Ho’okele uses ocean surface conditions to determine the location of reefs, shallow rocks, currents, and other hazards that might threaten the canoe while on a costal voyage.

 Kohola – Bare reef at low tide, clearly visible but barely above sea level

 Kua Pa’aKua- rock which shows itself then is covered from view as the ocean surface surges.
 There are usually wisps of white water as the water flows over the reef or rock.